 Manufacturers are facing a crossroads in today’s digitally driven business landscape.
 They can either choose to dive into the 21st century and begin to transform their facility into a smart factory, or continue on with their operation as if nothing has changed.
+Some find digital servers solutions at ServerMania.com useful for those who have made the leap in the small business manufacturer sector.
 On the one hand you are making use of new technologies that will give you a leg up on the competition and on the other, there is no need to make any substantial change to your current facility.
 The fact is, manufacturers must embrace this digital transformation to stay on par with customer demand.

 The issue that’s holding many manufacturers back is that there is no out of the box solution that can completely upgrade your facility and turn it into a smart factory.